 Suffolk, being the Land of the South Folk, now has its own Skaldic Chair.
 A Bard was a Welsh poet-storyteller-seer, whilst a skald (also known by the Germanic term scop) was the Scandinavian equivalent.
 Whilst Suffolk formed part of the kingdom of the Angles, its royal family came from Sweden.
 Their first known ruler in this land was King Wehha, who ruled from CE 560.

 Thus our gathering draws on both native British and Anglo-Saxon heritage, two cultures which would almost certainly have been fused at least amongst the peasantry.

-The sixth annual Eisteddfod to find the next Chief Skalds of Suffolk will be held at West Stow Anglo-Saxon Village on Sunday 5th July 2015.
-The winning poet, Beverley Price set the theme of MAGIC for the 2015 contest, whilst the winning storyteller, Rachel O'Leary, chose the theme of GODDESSES.
-The event this year is being hosted and coordinated by Fiona Dowson.
+The seventh annual Eisteddfod to find the next Chief Skalds of Suffolk will be held at West Stow Anglo-Saxon Village on tbc 2016.
+The winning poet, Emmalena Louise Ellis set the theme of MYTHICAL & TROPICAL BIRDS for the 2016 contest, whilst the winning storyteller, Marion Leeper, chose the theme of TRICKSTERS, RIDDLES & LIES.
+The 2016 event is being hosted and coordinated by Fiona Dowson & team.

 Details of who can enter and how to enter can be found on this website.